AriShashivkopanazak/arch-linux-guide/guide/base.md

 # Installing the Minimal Base System
-### Legend:
-* h = Applies solely to if you are installing on your Host machine
-* '##' = Comments these are pasteable into your terminal, it will not effect anything

 ### Partition the Disks
     # fdisk /dev/sda ## this refers to your primary disk,
     Recommended: make one partition, unless you know what you're doing